pietrbr/wines-drones-setup/monarch_custom/monarch_custom-ubuntu20.04-wifi.md

 Address = 192.168.10.183 # IP address of the basestation where QGroundControl is running
 ```

-The drone and the basestation must be connected to the same wifi network. `main.conf` is the configuration file for the Alienware basestation and the DJI-M100 drone with the Pixhawk FCU.
+The drone and the basestation must be connected to the same wifi network. `main.conf` is the configuration file for the Alienware basestation and the custom Monarch drone with the FCU.

 ### QGroundControl